andrewrk/zig-general-purpose-allocator/README.md

 ## Roadmap

-* Reallocation of large object to large object, growing when it has to mmap
 * Reallocation of small object to large object
 * Reallocation/shrink of large object to large object, shrinking
 * Reallocation/shrink of large object to small object